 - Local Authorities (Goods and Services) Act 1970;

-- European Data Protection Regulation (see Data Protection Act 2018 chapter);
+- UK General Data Protection Regulation (UK GDPR) (see Data Protection Act: Legislation and Guidance chapter)

 - Human Rights Act 1998;